 - Because of the limited number of teaching assistantships available, students are encouraged to actively seek graduate research assistantship support as soon as possible.

 * According to departmental criteria, "good academic standing" includes: GPA = 3.00 for students in their first year of graduate study; GPA = 3.25 for students in their second year of graduate study or beyond.
 Graduate students must maintain a GPA of at least 3.00 for all required core courses and for all graduate courses overall.

-Ph.D. candidates are eligible for a teaching fellowship if they are making normal progress toward the degree, have received their MS or equivalent, and are able teachers.
+Ph.D. candidates are eligible for a teaching fellowship if they are making normal progress toward the degree, have received their MS or equivalent, have excellent evaluations, and are able teachers.
 Only students who have achieved TF status are eligible to have primary teaching responsibility for a course.
 Students who wish to teach a course in that manner must obtain approval from the Department Chairperson.